Diversity Services Round Table (DSRT)

 For a broad idea of what’s happening around Utah subscribe to the Utah Office of Multicultural Affairs’ newsletter.

-Around the Salt Lake Valley, check out the Salt Lake County Office of Diversity community calendar.
+Around the Salt Lake Valley, subscribe to the Salt Lake County Office of Diversity community newsletter.